Managing Webhooks

 tag | string | A unique identifier for the webhook. |

-description | string | A quick description of the webhook. |
+description | string | A brief description of what the webhook does. |

 envs | EnvConfig[] | An array of environment-specific configurations. |